nvdaes/controlUsageAssistant/README.md

 Use this add-on to find out how to interact with the focused control.
 Press NvDA+H to obtain a short help message on interacting with the focused control, such as checkboxes, edit fields and so on.

+## Version 3.0/19.11

+* Version scheme is now year.month.
+* When NVDA+H is pressed, a help screen will be displayed instead of a flash message being shown.

 ## Version 2.5

 * Compatible with Python 3.